 Nio replaced the receiver in its cradle and followed the instructions.
 Without her boots, she had to shuffle in short steps to keep from slipping, which she nearly did twice.

-An early 2000s Ford pickup passed on the road, its bed fishtailing in the slush, but if the driver noticed her shoeless feet, he didn’t care.
+An early 2000s Ford pickup passed on the road, its bed fishtailing in the slush.
+If the driver noticed her shoeless feet, he didn’t care.

-She heard the squeak of a back door and the steady thump of calm footsteps on vinyl.
+Nio heard the squeak of a back door and the steady thump of calm footsteps on vinyl.
 A tall, mixed-race man with a long face appeared in the doorway to the empty kitchen.
 He studied her.
 He was maybe 19 or 20.
-His hair was neatly cropped, as was the pencil mustache on his upper lip.
-He was giving her the gruff treatment—head cocked back, hands in his pockets—but she suspected he could be quite affable when he wanted.
-He had kind eyes.
+His hair was neatly cropped, as was the pencil mustache on his upper lip, like something from a century-old movie.
+He was giving her the gruff treatment, like a gangster—head cocked back, hands in his pockets—but his bioelectrics were calm and affable, like a low cycling hum.
+And he had kind eyes.
 He was dressed in work boots and a well-used mechanic’s bodysuit, open at the front to reveal a white Tabasco Sauce T-shirt.
 His oval name patch said Dell in script stitching.

-“You the cleaning agent?” he asked.
+“You don’t look like a cleaning agent,” he said.
 It was the same voice from the telephone.

-Nio nodded.
-Her cold, wet toes curled in her socks.
-“This bag is a little heavy,” she said, adjusting it again.
+“What do they usually look like?”
+Nio’s cold, wet toes curled in her socks.
+“This bag is a little heavy,” she said from under her high collar, hoping to hurry him along.

-He waved at her to get on with it, and she lowered it to the floor and unzipped it the flap.
+She lowered the bag and unzipped it the flap.
 At the top was a layer of black restaurant takeout boxes.
 She lifted one to show the neatly organized menagerie underneath.

 “Clever,” he said, nodding to the side.